 Do your research.
 Continually learn about women’s health topics.
 If you have a concern, be prepared with questions before going to your doctor.
-Download this free guide to help you approach your doctor with vital information.
+Check out this episode on "How to Talk to Your Doctor" to help you approach your doctor with vital information.

 Get involved with women’s health advocacy.
 Join a community that educates and provides resources for women to take charge of their health.
 Learn about menstrual health equity.
 Listen and ask questions to various medical experts.

 Be aware of medical gaslighting.
 Healthcare providers want the best for their patients, but sometimes patient experience is dismissed.
 With a well-informed perspective, you can notice the signs of medical gaslighting and better advocate for yourself (and others).